4 Side Hustles You Can Do While Working Full Time

 If you need to access your money regularly and don’t want to maintain a minimum balance with one bank, consider an online checking account or online savings account that doesn’t have this requirement.
 It’s a pretty easy way to avoid bank fees.
 Just make sure you’re comparing all costs associated with your new account so you’re making an apples to apples comparison, and add some banks without monthly fees to your list for an even better comparison.

 ATM fees can also drain your savings if you withdraw cash frequently and don’t have a broad ATM network to rely on.
-With the average ATM fee surging above $4 per out-of-network withdrawal, it’s easy to see how quickly these fees can add up.
+According to the 2018 Bankrate study referenced above, the total cost of an out-of-network ATM withdrawal averages $4.68, which is up 36 percent from 2008.
+If you hit enough out-of-network ATMs, you can see how quickly these fees can add up.

 If you’re thinking about how to avoid bank fees, your best bet on the ATM front may require a couple of steps.
 First, you could shop around for a different bank with a broader ATM network.
 Figure out which brand of ATMs you use most often, then determine which bank might offer the most coverage.
 Don’t forget to compare other types of fees (minimum balance fees, maintenance fees, etc.) so you get a sense of the big picture.
 You want to avoid a scenario where you end up saving on ATM fees, but pick up additional bank charges elsewhere.